AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 UserIdClaimType | string | Gets or sets type of claim.
 ClientId | string | Gets or sets the ClientId of the identity provider.
 IsConfigured | bool | Gets or sets a value indicating whether the identity provider has been configured.
-Capabilities | json | Gets or sets a json demonstrating the capabilities of the identity provider.
+Capabilities | object | Gets or sets the capabilities of the identity provider.

 ### Serialized Model